piesku/mirrorisk/README.md

-# New Project
+# Risk

-This project is based on [Goodluck](https://github.com/piesku/goodluck), a hackable template for creating small and fast browser games.
+Risk is based on [Goodluck](https://github.com/piesku/goodluck), a hackable template for creating small and fast browser games.

 ## Running Locally